Categories

 Wednesday, June 12th 2024

 [An important aside on the future progress of more plural representation in Hong Kong.
 Missed by the mainstream media (ignored more like) was an important White Paper promulgated by China in December 2021.
-It sets out a clear path to what was originally promised in the Basic Law which a cabal of nitwits and numbskulls turned down in 2014.
+It sets out a clear path to what was originally promised in the Basic Law which a cabal of nitwits turned down in 2014.
 In short, in time we will adopt a system to directly elect our Chief Executive on precisely the terms that were originally promised.
 This will give Hong Kong a more democratic system than any city or province in China has, or will have.
 Please, take some time to read the document and be better informed on this.]

 print